-Fritz Spence is in his eighth year coaching the Nittany Lion women's jumpers and multi-event athletes, after outstanding results over the past seven seasons.
-In his first seven years with the Nittany Lions, Spence has overseen 13 All-America efforts, including Gayle Hunter, who claimed a total of nine All-America certificates under Spence's watch.
+Fritz Spence is in his ninth year coaching the Nittany Lion women's jumpers and multi-event athletes, after outstanding results over the past eight seasons.
+In his first eight years with the Nittany Lions, Spence has overseen 14 All-America efforts, including Gayle Hunter Multi-Eventer, who claimed a total of nine All-America certificates.
+Hunter is the indoor school record holder in the long jump 20-11.00 (6.37m) and pentathlon (4342).
+Outdoor school record in the Heptathlon (5797) and 4 x 400m (3.27.69) relay under Spence's watch.

-Spence oversaw marked improvements from then-junior Marlene Ricketts, who advanced to the NCAA Indoor Championships in the triple jump in 2013, coming home with USTFCCCA Second Team All-America status.
+Spence oversaw marked improvements from senior Marlene Ricketts, who advanced to the NCAA Indoor Championships in the triple jump in 2013, coming home with USTFCCCA Second Team All-America status.
 Ricketts also shined at the conference level, finishing second in the triple jump at the Big Ten Indoor Championships, to go along with a fourth-place standing in the long jump.
-Ricketts ended the indoor season with a lifetime-best effort of 42-4.75 (12.92) in the triple jump - the second-farthest performance in school history.
+Ricketts ended her senior season with an Indoor lifetime-best effort of 42-4.75 (12.92m) and Outdoor lifetime-best effort of 42-2.75 (12.87m) in the triple jump - the second and fifth farthest performance in school history.

-Also coming in to her own in 2013 was high jumper Erika Morgan, who notched a lifetime-best clearance of 5-10.75 (1.80) during the outdoor season.
-Morgan - along with fellow protégée Ahmenah Richardson - would also make a trip to the Big Ten medal stand as the Nittany Lion duo tied for third-place at the Big Ten Outdoor Championships.
-Morgan topped out at 5-10 (1.79)
+Coming into her own in 2014 was freshman high jumper India McCoy.
+McCoy notched a lifetime-best clearance of 5-10.00 (1.78m) during the outdoor season.
+McCoy along with fellow protégées Ahmenah Richardson who in 2013 and in 2014 Sarah Palmer made a trip to the Big Ten medal stand for a third-place finish at the Big Ten Outdoor Championships.

 Spence took on a new coaching role in 2012, overseeing the Nittany Lion men's and women's javelin throwers, including All-America finishers Laura Loht and Lauren Kenney.
 The Nittany Lions javelinists had a stellar season under Spence, beginning with a victory at Kenney at the prestigious Penn Relays Carnival.
 During the championship portion of the season, Spence guided the duo to a one-two finish at the Big Ten Championships with Loht taking top honors.
 The Nittany Lions were thoroughly impressive at the NCAA Outdoor Championships, mounting a three-four finish including a PR toss from Loht at 169-4 (51.92) for third, and a lifetime-best 167-10 (51.17) for Kenney in fourth.